SeldonIO/seldon-core/docs-gb/pipelines.md

 fron the pipeline whichever data arrives from either model.
 This type of Pipeline can be used for Multi-Armed bandit solutions where you want to route traffic dynamically.

-This example can be found in the [pipeline-examples examples](examples/pipeline-examples.md#conditional).
+This example can be found in the [pipeline examples](examples/pipeline-examples.md#conditional).

 ### Errors